eraofchaos/eraofchaos.github.io/units/Giant.md

 ---
 title: "Giant"
 permalink: /units/Giant/
-excerpt: "Era of Chaos Units.
-Units.
+excerpt: "Era of Chaos Giant.
+Giant Units.
+Titan.
 Era of Chaos These gold-armored, lightning-flinging giants live up in the clouds.
 Legend says that these immortal creatures were created by the ancient beings who once ruled this world."
 unitID: 607
-last_modified_at: 2021-04-23
+last_modified_at: 2021-04-25
 locale: en
 ref: "Giant"
 toc: true